containers/bootc/docs/src/man/bootc-install-to-existing-root.md

 \[*ROOT_PATH*\] \[default: /target\]

-:   Path to the mounted root; its expected to invoke podman with \`-v
+:   Path to the mounted root; this is now not necessary to provide.
-    /:/target\`, then supplying this argument is unnecessary
+    Historically it was necessary to ensure the host rootfs was mounted at here via e.g. \`-v /:/target\`

 # VERSION

-v1.1.0
+v1.1.2